-12.2 Nature of Light :
+12.2 Nature of Light:

-Light is a form of electromagnetic radiation.
-According to quantum theory, it travels as stream of tiny particles called photons.
+Light is a form of energy.
+It travels as stream of tiny particles called photons.
 A photon contains a quantum of light.
-According to wave theory, light travels in the form of waves of different wavelengths having different colors.
+Light has different wavelengths having different colors.
 One can see electromagnetic radiation with wavelengths ranging from 390nm to 730nm.
 This part of the spectrum is called the Visible light.
 It lies between wavelengths of ultraviolet and infra-red.